nhn/tui.calendar/docs/en/apis/theme.md

 #### week-timeGridLeftAdditionalTimezone

 Specifies sub-time zones displayed in the left area of the timed event area in the weekly/daily view.
-The background color can be specified as `backgroundColor`, and the default value is `'white'`.
+The background color can be specified with `backgroundColor`, and the default value is `'white'`.

 | Default                                                                                                     | Example                                                                                                    |
 | ----------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------- |